 Growing perennial herbs in your city garden is a great way to stock your kitchen and beautify your backyard.
-Not only do many perennial herbs look (and taste!) fantastic, they're a surprisingly low-maintenance way to save on pricey, store-bought fresh herbs.
-(Plus, when you grow it yourself, you can guarantee it's organic!)
+Not only do many of these herbs look (and taste!) fantastic, they’re a surprisingly low-maintenance way to save on pricey, store-bought fresh herbs.
+(Plus, when you grow it yourself, you can guarantee it’s organic.)

 5 Must-Grow Perennial Herbs

-The perennial herb that's as pretty as it is tasty, chives (Allium schoenoprasum) are wonderful herbs well-suited to kitchen gardens, butterfly gardens and even regular flower gardens.
+The green and purple herb that’s as pretty as it is tasty, chives (Allium schoenoprasum) are wonderful herbs well-suited to kitchen gardens, butterfly gardens and even regular flower gardens.
 With sturdy stalks and pretty white and purple flower heads, chives are easy to grow and eager to perennialize.
-Haven't seen many bees in your garden lately?
-Plant some chives and you'll bring the buzz back!
+Haven’t seen many bees in your garden lately?
+Plant some chives and you’ll bring the buzz back!

 With over 40 varieties of this perennial herb to choose from, it may take you some time to find your favorite thyme (Thymus vulgaris).
-Especially loved by bees and homestead chefs, thyme is an indispensible herb for the well-stocked kitchen garden.
-Different cultivars taste like lemon, orgeano, caraway and more.
+Especially loved by bees and homestead chefs, thyme is an indispensable herb for the well-stocked kitchen garden.
+Different cultivars taste like lemon, oregano, caraway and more.

-A must-have perennial herb for Greek and Italian cooks, oregano (Origanum) has a bold, distinctive flavor that complements basil, thyme, garlic and parsley (not to mention cheese and olive oil).
-If you have a choice, go with the Greek variety — and make plenty extra of whatever you make with it!
+A must-have herb for Greek and Italian cooks, oregano (Origanum) has a bold, distinctive flavor that complements basil, thyme, garlic and parsley (not to mention cheese and olive oil).
+If you have a choice, go with the Greek variety—and make plenty extra of whatever you make with it!